munich-quantum-toolkit/debugger/README.md

 Building the project requires a C++ compiler with support for C++20 and CMake 3.26 or newer.
 For detail on how to build the project, please refer to the [documentation](https://mqt.readthedocs.io/projects/debugger).
 Building (and running) is continuously tested under Linux, macOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/runner-images).
-MQT Debugger is compatible with all supported Python versions.
+MQT Debugger is compatible with all [officially supported Python versions](https://devguide.python.org/versions/).

 ## Cite This